laserengineer/laserengineer.github.io/_posts/2021-01-10-Actor-Learn-9.md

 2. The Calling Actor receive the message

 No dependency between Calling actor and Nested Actor, but there will be dependency between Nested Actor and Abstract Message.
-1. Create Abstract Message in Nested Actor
+1. Create Abstract Message in Nested Actor (what message to send)
-2. Create Child Abstract Message in Calling Actor
+2. Create Child Abstract Message in Calling Actor (what to do after message)
-3. In Nested Actor, write the "Child Abstract Message" to Nested Actor calling method when button is clicked
+3. In Nested Actor, write the "Child Abstract Message" to Nested Actor calling method when button is clicked. (how to send the message)
-4. Create a message for item 3 method
+4. Create a message for item 3 method (how to send the message)
-5. Send item 4 message in the event loop
+5. Send item 4 message in the event loop (how to send the message)

 #### Create Abstract Message _Nested Actor